-Created in collaboration between The European Network of Cultural Centres, Trans Europe Halles and the host, cultural centre Maltfabrikken, this conference is the first joint event between the two networks of cultural centres in Europe.
+This event is created in collaboration between The European Network of Cultural Centres, Trans Europe Halles and the host, cultural centre Maltfabrikken.
+It is the first joint event between the two networks of cultural centres in Europe.

 Who can participate?

-The conference is open to members of the ENCC and TEH networks, as well as other actors and stakeholders, such as policymakers, researchers, artists, educators and other professionals from the cultural and creative sector.
+The conference is open to members of the ENCC and Trans Europe Halles networks, as well as other actors and stakeholders, such as policymakers, researchers, artists, educators and other professionals from the cultural and creative sector.

 An unconventional, engaging and inspiring conference that invites participants to explore and co-create.

 An open forum for discussion, dialogue and curious conversations.